calii23/icon-packer/README.md

 The package of the enum class
 ### interfaces
 A list of interfaces that the enum class should implements
+### collectionNameProperty (optional)
+If this property is set, a property which contains the name of the set will generated.
+In Java a getter method will generated and in kotlin a final property.
+This object must contains a `name` and a `override` key.
+### iconNameProperty
+The name of the property, in which the name of the icon stored.
+In Java a getter method will generated and in kotlin a final property.
+This object must contains a `name` and a `override` key.
-### createFunctionName (optional)
+### createFunction (optional)
-If this property is set, a function to create an instance of the Vaadin Icon component will created with the given name.
+If this property is set, a method to create a vaadin icon will be generated.
+This object must contains a `name` and a `override` key.
-### overrideCreate (optional)
-If this is `true`, the create function will marked as override.
-This is useful when the create function is an implementation from an interface.
 ### language
 The language the enum class should generated in.
 In this version `java` and `kotlin` are supported.